Overview of Illinois Taxes

 Illinois Property Tax

-The state of Illinois has the second highest property taxes in the country.
-The statewide average effective tax rate is 2.31%, nearly double the national average.
-The typical homeowner in Illinois pays $4,157 annually in property taxes.
+The state of Illinois has the second-highest property taxes in the country.
+The statewide average effective tax rate is 2.16%, nearly double the national average.
+The typical homeowner in Illinois pays $4,527 annually in property taxes.
 In some areas, this figure can be upwards of $6,000 per year.

 Part of the reason for the high property taxes in Illinois is that there are over 8,000 different taxing authorities.
 Property taxes in Illinois support city governments, county governments and school districts, along with a vast number of other local services and projects.
 Among the types of taxing districts that may appear on your property tax bill in Illinois are fire protection districts, sanitary districts, park districts and even mosquito abatement districts.

 If you’re considering buying a property in Illinois, the thought of high property taxes may be a bit overwhelming.
 To help make the homebuying process a bit easier, take a look at our Illinois mortgage rates guide.
 This has important details about getting a mortgage in the Prairie State, including information specific to each county.

 How Property Taxes in Illinois Work

 Property tax assessments and collections in Illinois run on a roughly two-year cycle.
 In year one, local assessing officials appraise real estate to determine a market value for each home in their area.
-The assessed value of property in most of Illinois is equal to 33.33% (one-third) of the market value of the residential property.
-In Cook County, however, the assessment ratio is 10% on residential property and 25% on commercial property.
+The assessed value of property in most of Illinois is equal to 33.33% (one-third) of the market value of the residential property, though it may be different in certain counties.

 After local officials calculate the assessed values of properties, county boards review these values to determine if they are correct.
 These county boards may equalize assessed values.
 If they find, for example, that the property in a certain district was appraised at half of its actual value, they will apply an equalization factor of 2, doubling the assessed value of everything in the district.